mkv25-games/ascension/server/README.md

 - Build and Test
 - Deploy to Production

-The plan is to use AWS for hosting; and all server development will be done through CDK scripts to create serverless infrastructure.
+The plan is to use AWS for hosting; and all server development will be done through serverless and CDK scripts to create serverless infrastructure.